Bulk billed telehealth. See a GP online

 NewDoc also does not charge extra for any service delivered during the consultation.
 If your GP issues a script, a certificate, and a referral in the same appointment, all three are included at no additional cost to you.

-What to expect during your consultation
+What to have ready before your consultation

 Conditions commonly managed via telehealth

 Telehealth is not appropriate for all situations.
 If you are experiencing a medical emergency, chest pain, difficulty breathing, or severe injury, please call 000 or visit your nearest emergency department.
 You can check current emergency department wait times on our site.
 Conditions that require a hands-on physical examination, such as abdominal palpation or joint assessment, may also need an in-person visit.
 Your telehealth GP can help determine whether a face-to-face appointment is needed.
+For walk-in care that is bulk billed but not an emergency, compare ED, urgent care, and telehealth to choose the option that fits your situation.

 Reviewed by Dr. Jason Yu FRACGP